-2004 Ironman Triathlon World Championship Photo Essay
+2004 Ironman World Championship Photo Essay

 Photos: Bakke-Svensson/WTC